coy-humphrey/nvme-hpe/documentation/design_doc.md

 ## Goals
 * Create a program that will read and write various amounts of data to a file.
-* Calculate a checksum on the block of data being written to file.
+* Calculate a checksum on the block of data being written to a file.
-* Write file to target server.
+* Write the file to target server.
 * Read the file and compare calculated checksum block by block.
-* Generate metrics for successful file transfer.
+* Generate metrics for successful file transfers.

 ## Design
 ### Name of Command